 Yves Nioré, visual artist and architect, restores a shed close to the Grande Maison, the Oak House, and builds the Pertus, a house built in the rock with a magnificent view on a valley of olive trees and cypresses.
 Chouchanik Seferian directs the construction of the IT House – now Oil Probes House (Maison des Sondes) – and Lou Pra (designed by architect Patrick Vallet).

 Around the Maison des Sondes, near the Oaks House, Yassilakis Takis creates the Garden of the Probes from old oil probes designed by the engineer Henri Doll, first husband of Anne Gruner.

-Today protected historical monument with the field, the work is inaugurated by François Mitterrand in September 1986.
+Today classified as a protected historical monument with the estate, the work was inaugurated by François Mitterrand in September 1986.

 Anne Gruner died a few days before her eighty-eight years.
 Her granddaughter, Anne Postel-Vinay, succeded her as President of the Foundation.